Azure-Samples/js-e2e/resources/resource-group-create/README.md

-# View resource groups in subscription with Azure SDK for JavaScript
+# Create resource group in subscription with Azure SDK for JavaScript

 1. Sign in to Azure CLI in terminal.